|

 It takes a bit of work to make neat holes in the polycarbonate boxes for SO239 sockets or cable

-enlarge it, and finish off with a circular file and (for the round sockets) a small flat file to flatten one
+it, and finish off with a circular file and (for the round sockets) a small flat file to flatten one side of

-side of the hole to match the flat on the socket.
-This flat, along with the superglue, stops the
+the hole to match the flat on the socket.
+This flat, along with the superglue, stops the socket from

-socket from turning while tightening the PL259 on the coax downlead.
-By the way, I always cover
+turning while tightening the PL259 on the coax downlead.
+By the way, I always cover plugs used

-plugs used outside with a layer of self-amalgamating tape to avoid corrosion and stop water
+outside with a layer of self-amalgamating tape to avoid corrosion and stop water getting into the

-getting into the coax, topped off with a further layer of insulating tape to cut down on UV damage
+coax, topped off with a further layer of insulating tape to cut down on UV damage from the very

 The toroids are held in place in the boxes using offcuts of high density foam cut to size from an old